 - Makes a project duration realistic – which means everyone on the team is working toward an end-goal they can believe in.

 - Improves team collaboration.
-If a team member provides an usually low or high effort estimate, the entire team can provide feedback.
+If a team member provides an unusually low or high effort estimate, the entire team can provide feedback.

 - Instigates open and honest dialogue about requirements and ways to work together constructively to work through the uncertainty factors.